Rules & Constitution

 Race Directors: PLEASE refer to the Race Directors’ Guide provided under the Resources section of this website.

 Thank you very much for hosting an OXL fixture.
 We will do our best to support you in any aspect of the fixture organisation you may require.

-Team promotions/relegations will henceforth, applying to the season–end 2016–17 results onwards, operate on a straight 2 up/2 down basis (i.e. in each division the top two teams will be promoted and the bottom two relegated irrespective of points scored) at the end of each season.
+As approved at the 2018 AGM team promotions/relegations for the season–end 2018–19 results onwards will operate on a straight 2 up/2 down basis (i.e. in each division the top two teams will be promoted and the bottom two relegated irrespective of points scored) at the end of each season.

 - The League’s Constitution as reviewed and approved at the 2022 AGM.